 The complete guide to bricklaying apprenticeships

-Here we will explore what bricklaying apprenticeships offer, the different kinds of apprenticeships, the skills and experience it allows you develop, future career progression opportunities and much more.
+Here we will explore what bricklaying apprenticeships offer, the different kinds of apprenticeships for bricklayers there are, the skills and experience they allow you to develop, future career progression opportunities and much more.

 Your time as a bricklaying apprentice will typically be split between your employer and training provider (such as a college), with at least 20% of your normal working hours spent on training.
 Your training might happen every week, every month or in a separate block of time, and it can take place at your place of work, at your training provider or online.
 Your training provider will typically tell you when and where your training will be.

-When you do your apprenticeship in bricklaying, your experience will depend on your place of work.
-Working as an apprentice bricklayer in a company that builds homes from scratch will lead to a differing experience to working with a firm that focuses on renovations.
-However, the great thing about bricklaying apprenticeships is that wherever you work, you will learn the same nationally recognised skills and behaviours whilst gaining a knowledge of the wider construction industry, too.
+When you do your bricklaying apprenticeship, your experience will depend on your place of work.
+Working as an apprentice bricklayer in a company that builds homes from scratch will lead to a different experience from working with a firm that focuses on renovations.
+However, the great thing about bricklaying apprenticeships is that wherever you work, you will learn the same nationally recognised skills and behaviours whilst gaining knowledge of the wider construction industry, too.

 How long is a bricklaying apprenticeship?

-Typically, bricklaying apprenticeships take between 24 – 30 months, although this depends on the level of qualification, training provider, and sometimes, employer.
+Typically, bricklaying apprenticeships take between 24 to 30 months, although this depends on the level of qualification, training provider and sometimes employer.

-Although, that’s not always the case, Barratt’s fast-track Trade Apprenticeship lasts 18 months – you can read more about it here.
+That’s not always the case, Barratt’s fast-track Trade Apprenticeship lasts 18 months.

 As a bricklaying apprentice, you are entitled to be paid at least the National Minimum Wage – the levels of this depend on your age.